-A PhD in demography enables the graduate to work: 1) as researcher or head of R&D projects; 2) as top specialist, primarily in public sector where high level population-related competence is required (including healthcare, education, social security, pension systems, regional planning).
+A PhD in demography enables the graduate to work: 1) as researcher or head of R&D projects; 2) as a top specialist, primarily in public sector where high-level population-related competence is required (including healthcare, education, social security, pension systems, regional planning).

 Academic Counsellor - Specialist

 - For additional guidelines regarding admission procedure please contact the international admission specialist.